logo learn the Quran caption learn the Quran Open Quran to learn

 A: And do not take life which Allah had forbidden except for a just cause - And who is killed unjustly then We (Allah) have given his heir authority* but let him not exceed the bounds in the killing** for he (heir) is being aided (by Allah and governing authority).

-Translation of: Ayah 33, Surat AlIsra' (Beni Israel).
+Translation of: Ayah 33, Surat AlIsra' (known also as Surat Beni Israel).

 * One of these three options: Retaliation by killing the killer (= Qisas), forgiveness, or acceptance of blood money (= diyyah).